Consensus Building Using the Community PoS Algorithm in the Distributed Ledger Token Accounting System of the Bitbon System

 - Block formation protocol, which includes the creation of the block by the block producer, its verification by other network nodes and a node rating system, which provides the accuracy of carrying out the block producer functions by the network nodes;

-- Using the algorithm of the random Miner stake (Assetbox capacities) distribution among the network nodes prior to sortition of the nodes the rating of which allows them to be candidates for block producers.
+- Using the algorithm of the random Registrator stake (Assetbox powers) distribution among the network nodes prior to sortition of the nodes, the rating of which allows them to be candidates for block producers.
 Such a decision allows increasing the difficulty of predicting the block producer sequence.
 The algorithm is based on the value of the “nonce” parameter (the last block or genesis block), which, in turn, is based on a random number from a hardware random number generator and a time stamp by generating a hash code from this information using the Keccak-256 based on elliptic curves.
-The resulting numeric sequence is used as a key to distribute the Assetbox capacities of Miners in favor of network nodes (block producer candidates);
+The resulting numeric sequence is used as a key to distribute the Assetbox powers of Registrators in favor of network nodes (block producer candidates);

 2.2.
 The roles of nodes in the Community PoS consensus

 - Synchronization node.
-In this role, the blockchain network node, when connecting to the network, synchronizes with the other nodes by receiving blocks, transactions and objects related to them from the other network nodes, their verifications and storing in the local blockchain storage.
+In this role, the network node, when connecting to the network, synchronizes with the other nodes by receiving blocks, transactions and objects related to them from the other network nodes, verifying them and storing in the local storage.
 Synchronization of the node time is conducted in accordance with the timestamp of the last valid block and the latency metric to the block producer that formed this block, as well as the timestamps from the other network nodes.
 After synchronization, the node conducts the verification and storage of transactions and blocks it receives.
-If the metric of distributing the block for this node is less than 1 second, then this blockchain network node must accept transactions from client applications for processing and after verifying them, rebroadcast them to all the other network nodes.
-Otherwise, or if the quorum of the blockchain network nodes has not been reached, the node does not accept transactions for processing, displaying the “service denied” error.
+If the metric of distributing the block for this node is less than 1 second, then this network node must accept transactions from client applications for processing and, after verifying them, rebroadcast them to all the other network nodes.
+Otherwise, or if the quorum of the network nodes has not been reached, the node does not accept transactions for processing, displaying the “service denied” error.

 - Block producer candidate.
-This role can be taken on by any node participating in the quorum with the rating above 10 if it has the mining mode turned on.
-In this case, such a node will be included in the procedure of distributing capacities (stakes) of the pool of Assetboxes of the Miner Community.
+This role can be taken on by any node participating in the quorum with the rating above 10 if it has the Providing[i] mode turned on.
+In this case, such a node will be included in the procedure of distributing powers (stakes) of Assetboxes of the Registrator pool.

-To eliminate the threats of the Bitbon System centralization and to automate the voting procedure of Miners within the limits of participating in Consensus building mining of the Bitbon System, there is a procedure of automatic redistribution of stakes (Assetbox capacities) among the block producer candidates.
+To eliminate the threats of the Bitbon System centralization and to automate the voting procedure of Registrators within the limits of participating in building consensus in the distributed ledger token accounting system of the Bitbon System, there is a procedure of automatic redistribution of stakes (Assetbox powers) among block producer candidates.

-In order for an Assetbox to participate in voting, it is enough to carry out a one-time transfer of the Miner’s Assetbox capacity to the pool by completing a transfer of 0.0001 Bitbon with a comment /Mining to any Assetbox of the mining pool.
+All that is required in order for an Assetbox to participate in voting is to carry out a one-time transfer of the Registrator’s Assetbox power to the pool by transferring 0.0001 bitbons with a comment “/pool” to any Assetbox of the Registrator pool.

 2.4.
 Sortition procedure

-The goal of the sortition procedure is to form the sequence of block producers based on the distributed Assetbox capacities among the block producer candidates, according to which said block producers will sign and announce blocks in the next round.
+The goal of the sortition procedure is to form the sequence of block producers based on the Assetbox powers distributed among the block producer candidates, according to which said block producers will sign and announce blocks in the next round.

-The sortition procedure is conducted in accordance with the voting and block formation sequence diagram (Figure 2) and contains the rounds, the duration of which is equal to the number of block producers multiplied by the 1 second time interval.
-The number of block producers is determined by the Bitbon System Operators.
+The sortition procedure is conducted in accordance with the voting and block formation sequence diagram (Figure 2) and contains the rounds, the duration of which is equal to the number of block producers multiplied by the 1-second time interval.
+The number of block producers is determined by Bitbon System Operators.

 The sortition procedure starts after the end of each round and is conducted over the entire duration of the round.
 The final block of the round or the message of the timestamp instead of it, if this timeslot had no transactions, can serve as an indicator of the end of the round.
 Voting is carried out in the following order:

-- Within the first 2 seconds, every node, based on the distributed among block producer candidates Assetbox capacities, must randomly form a list of possible positions (sequence) from 1 to n for each block producer candidate node with capacity higher than the lower limit and a corresponding rating and then send the hash of this list (sequence) to all the nodes participating in the quorum;
+- Within the first 2 seconds, every node, based on the Assetbox powers distributed among block producer candidates, must randomly form a list of possible positions (sequence) from 1 to n for each block producer candidate node with power higher than the lower limit and a corresponding rating and then send the hash of this list (sequence) to all the nodes participating in the quorum;

 - Out of the nodes that can be included in the sequence, the block producer, which is the last to form a block in this round, is excluded;